DfE complaints procedure

 BT2 8FD

-In person: Monday to Friday, 9.00 am to 5.00 pm at the above address (excluding bank holidays)
+In person: Monday to Friday, 9.00 am to 5.00 pm at the above address (excluding bank holidays).
+If possible, please email DfEMail@economy-ni.gov.uk or telephone 028 9052 9900 to arrange a suitable day and time.

-If you require assistance putting your complaint in writing, or want this information in another language or format such as large font, or Braille, please tell us in person using any of the contact details above.
+If you need help putting your complaint in writing, need this information in another language or format, (such as large font, or braille) or have other accessibility or supportive requirements, please tell us using any of the contact details above.

 We will need you to provide us with: